downlinko/downlinko.github.io/_posts/development/2018-07-24-download-install-jdk-10-windows.md

 <img src="{{ site.url }}/assets/images/posts/development/jdk/download-install-jdk-10-windows.png" alt="download install jdk 10 windows" class="align-right title-image">

-n this guide I’m going to show you exactly how to download and install JDK 10 on Windows.
+In this guide I’m going to show you exactly how to download and install JDK 10 on Windows.

 (Step-by-step)